KamleshYadav875/foodflow-backend/README.md

 FoodFlow is a **scalable backend system** for an online food delivery platform (inspired by Zomato / Swiggy), built using **Spring Boot 4**, **Java 21**, **PostgreSQL**, **Redis**, and **Docker**.

-The project is designed as a **modular monolith**, following clean architecture and best practices, with an easy path to microservices in the future.
+The project is designed as a **modular monolith**, following clean architecture and best practices, with a clear and safe path to microservices in the future.

 ---

 ## 🚀 Features Implemented

+---

-### 👤 User Module
+## 👤 User Module

 * Create user
 * Fetch user by ID
 * Phone number validation (Indian format)
-* Custom exception handling
+* Custom business exceptions
+* Query service abstraction (no repository leakage)

+---

-### 🏪 Restaurant Module
+## 🏪 Restaurant Module

 * Create restaurant (with image upload)
 * Get restaurant by ID
 * Get restaurants by city
 * Get all restaurants
 * Redis caching for read-heavy APIs
-* Optimized DB indexing for city, open status, rating
+* DB indexing for:

+    * City
+    * City + open status
+    * City + rating

+---

-### 🍽 Menu Module
+## 🍽 Menu Module

 * Create menu item (with image upload)
 * Get menu item by ID